RioRocker97/birb_classifier/developer_note.md

     - is this only happened in GCP's cloud run ?
     - why my container can build just fine with .dockerignore included but cloud run can't ????
 WTF /??
 - problem is fixed ! but this project need more polished (there's something i like to try before going LIVE)
+- just found a way to implement openAI's Completion API to make my own chatbot about bird
+    - the results are fking shocking.
+GPT-3 model is getting real human-alike
 # Daily Progression
 - 19/7/2021 night
     - running first web scraping script . it's far from perfect but it get the job done . yandex is pretty good but i can find a better way to extract image data from somewhere else .
 Maybe google ?
 Bing ? , Image-Data API endpoint ?